 Other conflicts.
 Where there is a potential conflict regarding any matter, the board should weigh whether that should be disclosed and document that consideration in the minutes.
 For example, stockholders commonly challenge a board's choice of advisers - particularly financial firms assisting on transactions.
-A board may require disclosure "Good, thorough minutes are even more important today than in the past because of the proliferation of stockholder books and records requests." of potential adviser conflicts, and consider those before retaining an adviser.
+A board may require disclosure of potential adviser conflicts, and consider those before retaining an adviser.
 It may also insist on updates if any additional material conflicts arise.
 It is important that the minutes clearly document this process and any conflict considerations.
 Not all conflicts are fatal, particularly if understood and appropriately considered and addressed (if appropriate), but failing to identify and consider conflicts can be problematic.